jkurs/Zmod-Metrics/README.md

 # Zmod-Metrics
 Backup of my edits to Zmod Simply Love Theme for ITG Mania

+### About
+I was prompted to make this when I got tired of the folder names being centered on the wheel.
+It made it more difficult to find what I wanted because all of the names were different lengths.
+It created a very syncopated feel on the wheel for me.
+For a long time, I've wanted a way to differentiate between stamina and technical packs.
+Unfortunately, there is no way to really do this through folders, so I opted into at first by changing the names of folders and adding a specific naming convention for me to tell the difference while scrolling.
+This worked for a good while, but ultimately I still ended up scrolling too far because im braindead.
+I decided I wanted to dig deeper in how to modify my simply love because I really admire all the work that Zarzob and Zankoku and the many others have put into it which sparked my interest and intrigue.
+I figured out how to add color based on pack names and this is the result of that.
+Thanks to Zankoku and Zarzob for some tips on how to get this all working.

 ## Main Edits
 - Left Aligns all song wheel items.
 ### Code